google/shifter/README.md

 # Openshift to Kubernetes converter

-Easily and quickly convert your RedHat OpenShift workloads to standard kubernetes for Anthos/GKE
+Easily and quickly convert your RedHat OpenShift workloads to standard Kubernetes for Anthos/GKE